aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuronx/introducing-pytorch-2-1.rst

 How can I install PyTorch NeuronX 2.1?
 --------------------------------------------

 To install PyTorch NeuronX 2.1 please follow the :ref:`setup-torch-neuronx` guides for AL2023, Ubuntu 20 AMI and Ubuntu 22 AMI.
-Please also refer to the Neuron multi framework DLAMI :ref:`setup-ubuntu22-multi-framework-dlami` for Ubuntu 22 with a pre-installed virtual environment for PyTorch NeuronX 2.1 that you can use to easily get started.
+Please also refer to the Neuron multi framework DLAMI :ref:`setup guide <setup-ubuntu22-multi-framework-dlami>` for Ubuntu 22 with a pre-installed virtual environment for PyTorch NeuronX 2.1 that you can use to easily get started.
 PyTorch NeuronX 2.1 can be installed using the following:

 .. code::